ccfontes/eg/README.md

 ```

 ## Roadmap
-  1. Able to focus on some tests using metadata
+  1. Able to focus on a test
+  2. Able to skip a test
-  2. Support literal testing
+  3. Support literal testing
-  3. Spec API macros `eg` and `ge`
+  4. Spec API macros `eg` and `ge`
-  4. Test against ClojureScript JS
+  5. Test against ClojureScript JS
-  5. Create API to access example data for i.e. tool use
+  6. Create API to access example data for i.e. tool use
-  6. Document dev flow using clipboard
+  7. Document dev flow using clipboard
-  7. Create focus of test partial example using don't care generator(s) for the rest
+  8. Create focus of test partial example using don't care generator(s) for the rest
-  8. Reduce clojure and clojurescript requirements
+  9. Reduce clojure and clojurescript requirements

 ## Run eg's own tests
 Run tests expected to pass, targeting Clojure: